Suicide in Australia: Unemployment

 Studies suggest that in men there is a high correlation between the number of suicides and the length of unemployment accompanied by a decrease in the national unemployment rates.
 The data also states that the longer the period of low employment the higher the rate of suicides in the age group of men between ages 25–34 and 55–64.

 Statistics

 The Australian Bureau of Statistics has kept data on suicide rates since 1981.
-The data collected by the ABS may underestimate the suicide rate, because people may kill themselves in such a manner that others mistake as an accidental death.
+The data collected by the ABS may underestimate the suicide rate, because people may kill themselves in such a manner that can be mistaken as an accidental death.

 Mitigation efforts

 In 1992, the National Health and Medical Research's Working Group was founded to examine suicide prevention in Australia.